Kourva/ClickerBot/README.md

-# ClickerBot
-Web3 Clicker bot for Telegarm's mini app hosted in github pages!
+Planning for make simple web app clicker for telegram miniapps